 Just because most gyms and fitness establishments are closed, does not mean that you can’t continue your fitness journey in the comfort of your own home, and that’s not even the best part.
-Most effective exercises that help you stay fit and healthy don’t even require gym equipment, allowing you to stay fit and build up their immune system wherever you are.
+The most effective exercises that help you stay fit and healthy don’t even require gym equipment, allowing you to stay fit and build up your immune system wherever you are.

 Exercise 1 – side plank

 This exercise focuses on the muscles that are located on the side of the torso – the obliques.

 – Lie on one side, with your forearm on the mat with the hand, elbow, and shoulders in line.

 – Your bottom leg should be bent at a 45-degree angle, while your top leg should be straightened out.

 – Slowly raise your hips high, and straighten the top arm out towards the ceiling.